Things to Consider Before Using Wayfair

 Your furniture will come in lots of large boxes, so you'll have lots of boxes to dispose of.
 It took me weeks to get rid of all the boxes.
 I cut up enough each week to fill the recycling bin, and leave enough space for other recyclables.
 Your trash disposal company may offer a bulk pickup of all the boxes if you call them and arrange it in advance.

-One thing I can't comment on is quality.
-The furniture I bought looks nice and is sturdy but I don't know how long it will last.
+The furniture I bought looks nice and is sturdy and has remained in excellent shape for over a year.
 I expect my kids will live at home until they graduate from college.
-That's thirteen years from now for my youngest.
+That's twelve years from now for my youngest.
 Hopefully the furniture will last that long.